zhisbug/ray-scalable-ml-design/collective-in-ray/RFC-202011-collective-in-ray.md

 ## Objective

-This RFC proposes to add a set of *Python-based* collective and send/recv communication APIs into Ray, for *both CPU and GPU* tensors, based on several established collective communication backends, including [NCCL](https://github.com/NVIDIA/nccl), [MPI](https://github.com/mpi4py/mpi4py), as well as the original Ray object store (hence gRPC backend).
+This RFC proposes to add a set of *Python-based* collective and send/recv communication APIs into Ray, for *both CPU and GPU* tensors, based on several established collective communication backends, including [NCCL](https://github.com/NVIDIA/nccl), [MPI](https://github.com/mpi4py/mpi4py), as well as the original Ray object store (hence gRPC).

-This set of APIs will enable Ray users to conveniently perform collective communication of several types of Python tensors in Ray actors and tasks, for their performance-critical distributed applications, such as (GPU-based) distributed machine learning, or other HPC applications.
+This set of APIs will enable Ray users to conveniently perform collective communication of several types of Python tensors in Ray actors and tasks, for their performance-critical applications, such as (GPU-based) distributed machine learning, or other HPC applications.

-This set of APIs also serve as a shared infrastructure for the ongoing two Ray-derived projects: [NumS](https://github.com/nums-project/nums) and [RayML](https://github.com/zhisbug/ray-scalable-ml-design/).
+This set of APIs also serve as a shared infrastructure for the two ongoing Ray-derived projects: [NumS](https://github.com/nums-project/nums) and [RayML](https://github.com/zhisbug/ray-scalable-ml-design/).

 ### Non-goals

-- For now, these APIs aim to only support **python Tensors** (e.g. Numpy, Cupy, PyTorch tensors), but **not** arbitrary Ray Objects or ObjectRefs.
+- For now, these APIs aim to only support **python Tensors** (i.e. Numpy, Cupy, PyTorch tensors), but **NOT** arbitrary Ray Objects or ObjectRefs.
 - These APIs are not obligated to perform communication through Ray object store.
-Instead, an option is provided in the APIs to allow choosing Ray object store (hence gPRC) as the backend.
+Instead, an option is provided in the APIs to allow choosing Ray object store (gPRC) as the backend.

 ## Motivation